 LOCATION: Nairobi, Kenya

-DESCRIPTION: I am the chief Curriculum Advisor in designing the MSc.
-Sustainable Energy Transitions to be offered in 2022.
+DESCRIPTION: I was the chief Curriculum Advisor in designing the MSc.
+Sustainable Energy Transitions, which Strathmore University began offering in Spring 2022.
 This is the first multi-disciplinary program energy program in East Africa.
 It seeks to equip students with technical foundations in energy systems design and implementation, research and data analytics, energy systems auditing, entrepreneurship and innovation, decentralization and digitalization of energy systems, as well as necessary skills in policy, project management, economics, ethics, and communication.
 This program also provides industry exposure through the internship and capstone project thereby exposing students to practical challenges and solutions existing in the sector.

 Guest Lecturer, Chalmers University of Technology